MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ## Group permissions
 <a name="Section5"> </a>

-This section describes permissions of groups that the SharePoint Server 2016 setup and configuration tools create.
+This section describes permissions of groups that the SharePoint Servers 2016 and 2019 Public Preview setup and configuration tools create.

 ### WSS_ADMIN_WPG